 Culinary Use – Use in any mushroom recipe where White Buttons would be used.
 Good fresh or cooked.

 Tastes Like - To me, they are slimy, fungusy lumps that I can hardly bear to eat, and it is a shock to me that people actually LIKE these things, and consider them to be a fine culinary mushroom.
 But I can tolerate them diced in sauces.
 I find that the homegrown Portobellos and Criminis have a more beefy sort of flavor than the commercial ones, and if they are cooked in butter until they firm up, they have a good chewy texture.

 Medicinal Use – Brown Button mushrooms may help to prevent the storage of fat around internal organs.

 Where to Find it – You'll pretty much have to order this one to grow yourself.
 If you can't find it, Portobellos or Criminis can substitute.
 In fact, some growers grow the Brown Button and label it as Portobello - it can be difficult to tell what mushroom variety you are getting under the name of Portobello.

 Growing Info – Easy to grow, it is cultivated about the same as the White Button.
-It is a compost mushroom, and likes unfinished compost.
+It is a compost mushroom, and likes unfinished compost with lots of manure.

 About – A smaller Chanterelle which grows in the winter.
 It is considered a fine flavored mushroom, though not quite as prized as the larger Chanterelles.
 Goes by several names.